Driving Communication with Microsoft Yammer

 Image courtesy of Microsoft.

 In addition to personalizing updates with external files and images, Yammer also allows users to share content from SharePoint.
-Because Yammer integrates with Office 365, intelligence from Microsoft Graph makes it easy to search for people, files, groups, and conversations, while analytics provide an overview of network activity.
+Because Yammer integrates with Office 365 apps, intelligence from Microsoft Graph makes it easy to search for people, files, groups, and conversations, while analytics provide an overview of network activity.
 Yammer can also leverage Office 365 Connectors, which pull relevant 3rd party content (such as industry news and highlights) and add it to user groups.
 Both the mobile and desktop applications were built with enterprise-level security, compliance, and management features, ensuring safe social sharing.
 And Azure Active Directory ensures that groups are automatically updated as people join, leave, or move within the company.